Fundamentals of Perpetual Futures: An Introduction to Perpetual Futures

 \section{An Introduction to Perpetual Futures}

-The idea of perpetual futures was first introduced in \citet{shiller1993measuring}.
+The idea of perpetual futures was first introduced by \citet{shiller1993measuring}.
 The goal was to set up a perpetual claim on the cash flows of an illiquid asset.
-For example, the cash flow can be house rents and the underlying illiquid asset can be the real estate market.
+For example, the underlying illiquid asset could be a house that generates rents as cash flows.
 The purpose of the perpetual futures is to enable price discovery for the underlying with an illiquid or hard-to-measure price.
-Perpetual futures has no expiration date but cash flows will be exchanged between the long and the short side: after buying the perpetual futures, the long side will be entitled to receive the flow cash flow from the short side and they settle the price difference when exiting the position.
+Perpetual futures have no expiration date but cash is exchanged between the long and the short side: after buying the perpetual futures, the long side is entitled to receive the flow cash flow from the short side and they settle the price difference when exiting the position.

-Perpetual futures in the crypto market have no expiration date and there will be cash flow exchange between the long and the short side but its purpose is different from Shiller's original idea.
-Firstly, unlike, e.g. real estate market, crypto has no inherent dividend or cash flow.
-Secondly, the price discovery argument in Shiller's idea is most applicable to settings where spot prices are difficult or impossible to measure.
-Crypto spot price can be measured from active tradings on different exchanges, and decentralized exchanges such as Bancor (\cite{hertzog2017bancor}) or Uniswap (\cite{adams2021uniswap}) can offer price discovery for assets with minimal liquidity.
+Perpetual futures in crypto markets similarly have no expiration date and cash is exchanged between the long and the short side, but their purpose is different from Shiller's original idea.
+First, unlike, e.g. real estate market, crypto has no inherent dividend or cash flow.
+Second, the price discovery argument of Shiller is most applicable to settings where spot prices are difficult to measure.
+Crypto spot prices, however, can be measured from active trading on different exchanges, and decentralized exchanges such as Bancor \citep{hertzog2017bancor} or Uniswap \citep{adams2021uniswap} offer price discovery for assets with minimal liquidity.
 The major role perpetual futures play in the crypto space is to offer an effective leveraged trading vehicle to hedge or speculate the underlying spot price movement, which makes the market more complete.
 It also serves as an effective tax payment optimization tool for investors.